IBM-Bluemix-Docs/mass-data-migration/connect-share-nfs.md

 {:preview: .preview}
 {:term: .term}

-# Connecting to the network share by using NFS
+# Mounting NFS shares on UNIX
 {: #connect-nfs-share}

 To prepare for data copy, you can access the network share on the {{site.data.keyword.mdms_full}} device by using the Network File System (NFS) protocol.